Phil Wickham: Albums

 In February 2016, Wickham released the first single, "Your Love Awakens Me", from his album, Children of God, which was released later that year.
 Living Hope, Wickham's seventh full-length studio project, was released in August 2018.
 The album debuted at No. 1 on the Billboard Christian Albums chart, his first album to do so.
-On Oct 4, 2019, Wickham's 10-track holiday album, Christmas, was released along with the music video for "Joy To The World (Joyful, Joyful)".
+On October 4, 2019, Wickham's 10-track holiday album Christmas was released along with the music video for "Joy to the World (Joyful, Joyful)".
 Wickham toured both Texas and California with Shane & Shane that same December on their annual Christmas tour.
 Christmas would go on to spend 12 weeks on the Billboard Christian Albums chart, peaking at No. 24.

-June 2021 saw the release of the artist's eighth studio album, the critically acclaimed and award-winning Hymn of Heaven.
+In June 2021, Wickham's eighth studio album Hymn of Heaven was released.
 Featuring a guest appearance by Brandon Lake, its releases included "Battle Belongs" (No. 2 on the Hot Christian Songs chart), "House of the Lord" (No. 1) and "Hymn of Heaven" (No. 2), along with It's Always Been You released as a promotional single.
 Debuting at No. 1 on Billboard's Top Christian Albums Chart in the United States, it also entered at No. 6 on the Official Charts' Official Christian & Gospel Albums Chart in the United Kingdom.
 At the 2021 GMA Dove Awards, "Battle Belongs" was nominated for the GMA Dove Award for Worship Recorded Song of the Year.
 The album was nominated for the Billboard Music Award for Top Christian Album at the 2022 Billboard Music Awards.
 At the 2022 GMA Dove Awards, Hymn of Heaven won the GMA Dove Award for Worship Album of the Year, the title track won the GMA Dove Award for Worship Recorded Song of the Year, and "House of the Lord" was nominated for two GMA Dove Awards: Song of the Year and Pop/Contemporary Song of the Year.

+In 2023, Wickham released his next studio album I Believe which was nominated for a Grammy Award for Contemporary Christian Music Album.
+His next album, Song of the Saints was released in 2025.
+Song of the Saints debuted at number 2 On the Top Christian Albums Chart.
+Wickham released a new version of Rich Mullins 1988 song "Awesome God" in April 2025 titled "What an Awesome God".
+The single became a success and became his first Billboard Hot 100 entry and topped Billboard's Christian Airplay and AC Airplay charts.

 Tours

-Wickham visits churches across the world to play his music.
+Wickham visits churches around the world to play his music.
 From late 2006 to early 2007, he went on the "Coming Up to Breathe" tour with MercyMe and Audio Adrenaline.
 In late 2007, he went on the Remedy tour with the David Crowder Band and The Myriad.
+In the summers of 2023, 2024, and 2025, Wickham embarked on the Summer Worship Nights Tour with Brandon Lake.